 I wrote one column for this week earlier last weekend.
 Some events down the road from Dallas, in Houston, had me writing a new, second one (I haven't thrown it out yet, maybe it needs another week to mature).
 This is, I think, the first time I've written three columns for a particular Saturday, and it's being sent in, as is usually the case, on Wednesday afternoon.

 By the time you read this, I'm not sure what you'll be hearing about Ebola in America.
 As people of faith, we should already be in prayer for the thousands dealing directly with the disease and its spread in west Africa; there's the spread in Spain as well as our own county that all are doubtless already in your intercessions.

 Along with prayer, how will we DO presence when (not if) such a disease comes our way?
 And I ask this not in any sense of profound panic, but to let those who don't go into hospitals much know that there are already great changes afoot, and more to come.
 Isolation precautions are much less unusual than they were a few years ago, and that's right now.

 I'm acutely aware of how challenging it is to be pastorally present, to bring the blessings of community, to someone in the hospital, let alone when they're in isolation.
 Let's start thinking now about what pastoral care will look like in the Age of Ebola.

-Jeff Gill is a writer, storyteller, and pastor in Licking County; he believes in God (whaddaya know).
-Tell him what or Who you believe in at firstname.lastname@example.org or follow @Knapsack on Twitter.
+Jeff Gill is a writer, storyteller, and pastor in Licking County; tell him about ministering in challenging circumstances at firstname.lastname@example.org, or follow @Knapsack on Twitter.